 Beaver Ponds Loop Trail is a 5.6 mile moderately trafficked loop trail located near Yellowstone National Park, Wyoming that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Horses are also able to use this trail.

 cross country skiing